-TEXAS EDUCATION AGENCY 227901048 Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
-Amendment No.
+TEXAS EDUCATION AGENCY Standard Application System (SAS) by telephone/e-mail/FAX on by of TEA.
+School Years 2010-2013 Amendment No.

-Schedule #4C-Performance Assessment and Evaluation
+Texas Title I Priority Schools Grant Schedule #4C-Performance Assessment and Evaluation

 Part 1: Component Description.
 By submitting this application, the applicant agrees to comply with any reporting and evaluation requirements that TEA may establish and to submit the reports in the format TEA requests.
 (Response limited to one page each, font size no smaller than 9 pt, Arial or Verdana)